twotonetobi/MSc_thesis_metric_evaluation/README.md

 ### Citing the Results

 **Key Result Statement**:
 > "The evaluation framework achieves an overall quality score of 76.5%, demonstrating that the generative model successfully captures essential music-light correspondence while maintaining creative autonomy.
-This represents a paradigm analysis comparing distribution matching (28.3%) to quality achievement evaluation, revealing the system's true capabilities."
+This represents a paradigm shift from distribution matching (28.3%) to quality achievement evaluation, revealing the system's true capabilities."

 **Methodological Contribution**:
 > "The development process revealed fundamental limitations in traditional distribution-based evaluation for creative AI systems, leading to the development of a quality achievement paradigm that better captures functional success in creative domains."